Frontpage Slideshow (version 2.0.0) - Copyright © 2006-2008 by JoomlaWorks

 Towns, cathedrals and villages

-There is more to the Loire Valley than castles, and no visit would be complete without enjoying visits to some of the fascinating historical towns and villages and a cathedral or two - the cathedrals at Bourges and Chartres are both world famous and should certainly feature on your schedule.
+There is more to the Loire Valley than castles, and no visit would be complete without enjoying visits to some of the fascinating historical towns and villages and a cathedral or two - the cathedrals at Bourges and Chartres are both world famous and should certainly feature on your schedule: see Loire valley towns and villages

-A couple of important towns in the Loire valley include Tours and Loches (see others listed in the menu).
+A couple of the most important towns in the Loire valley include Tours and Loches (see others listed above).
 Meanwhile if you are looking for something a bit less 'monumental' than great castles and cathedrals, the region also includes several villages that have been awarded the prestigious 'one of the most beautiful villages of France' classification, and each has a great deal to enjoy as you amble around enjoying the local architecture and style - see Loire valley villages.

 Countryside and rivers